SteveCurran24/leetcode-solutions/grind75/NOTES.md

 ## Middle of the Linked List
 I was able to use the slow/fast pointer trick so solve this one.
 I advance one pointer at a rate faster than the other.
 When the faster pointer hits the end, the first pointer is at the midway point.
 Syntatically it was tricky because I had to track the correct location of NULL values for the faster pointer.
 Overall it took about 10 minutes to solve.

+## Contains Duplicate
+I used a loop with a dictionary to keep track of values as I went.
+If the value was ever in the dictionary, it would immediately return True.
+Otherwise it makes it through the array and returns False.
+This is worst case O(n) as it will only ever progress through the data once, and it is necessary to evaluate every entry in the array.